 Born in Boston and raised in Connecticut, Tricia received a BA in French at Tufts University and an MA in international relations from Johns Hopkins University.
 She spent ten years in London, Italy, France, and Belgium for an international bank.
 While in London, she began taking art courses offered at Christie's as well as seminars in local museums.
 After a few years working for consulting firms in Greenwich, CT, and Baltimore, MD, she returned to Boston.
 In 2006, Tricia joined the Museum of Fine Arts where she conducts tours of the collections in both English and French.
 Like her favorite expatriate artist, John Singer Sargent, she enjoys playing tennis in her free time.

-Taylor loves any opportunity to talk with others about art and museums.
-She holds a BA in Art History and French from the University of Notre Dame and a MA in Art History from Tufts University; her research interests have spanned topics such as museum history and globalization, the development of American abstract expressionism, and philosophical readings of paintings by Henri Matisse.
+Taylor holds a BA in Art History and French from the University of Notre Dame and a MA in Art History from Tufts University.
+Her research interests have spanned topics such as museum history and globalization, the development of American abstract expressionism, and theoretical readings of paintings by Henri Matisse.
 She has worked in galleries and museums in Chicago and Boston, and is currently a curatorial research associate at the Museum of Fine Arts, Boston.